-Under the Criminal Justice Act (CJA) of 1964, as amended, 18 U.S.C. § 3006A, and Guide to Judiciary Policy (Guide), Volume 7A, the judges of the United States District Court for the Southern District of Texas adopt this Plan, as approved by the Fifth Circuit Court of Appeals, for furnishing representation in federal court for any person financially unable to obtain adequate representation in accordance with the CJA.
+Under the Criminal Justice Act (CJA) of 1964, as amended, 18 U.S.C. § 3006A, and Guide to Judiciary Policy (Guide), Volume 7A, the judges of the United States District Court for the Southern District of Texas adopt this District Plan, as approved by the Fifth Circuit Court of Appeals, for furnishing representation in federal court for any person financially unable to obtain adequate representation in accordance with the CJA.
+This District Plan supersedes all prior District and Division CJA Plans.